 Don’t wait for those speaking engagements to come to you, create your own video conference!

-When Blab first hit the scene, many newcomers eager to test the limits of the platform put this idea into action.
+When BeLive first hit the scene, many newcomers eager to test the limits of the platform put this idea into action.

-And the great news?
-It doesn’t have to be difficult or overwhelming to put together.
+And the great news is it doesn’t have to be difficult or overwhelming to put together.

 Who to Invite to Your Conference